hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/05_bcbio_nextgen.md

 ![bcbio-workflow](../img/bcbio-workflow.png)

-For quality control, the FASTQC tool is used and we selected `standard` to indicate the stadard fastqsanger quality encoding. [qualimap](http://qualimap.bioinfo.cipf.es/) is another tool used to report QC according to the features of the mapped reads and provides an overall view of the data that helps to the detect biases in the sequencing and/or mapping of the data.
+For quality control, the FASTQC tool is used and we selected `standard` to indicate the stadard fastqsanger quality encoding. [qualimap](http://qualimap.bioinfo.cipf.es/) and [MultiQC](http://multiqc.info/) are other tools that are run.
+These tools report QC according to the features of the mapped reads and provides an overall view of the data that helps to the detect biases in the sequencing and/or mapping of the data.

-Trimming is not required unless you are using the Tophat2 aligner.
-Adapter trimming is very slow, and aligners that soft clip the ends of reads such as STAR and hisat2, or algorithms using pseudoalignments like Sailfish handle contaminant sequences at the ends properly.
-This makes trimming unnecessary, and since we have chosen `star` as our aligner we have also set `trim_reads: False`. *Tophat2 does not perform soft clipping so if that is the aligner that is chosen, trimming must still be done.*
+Trimming is not required unless you are using and aligner that doesn't perform soft-clipping.
+Adapter trimming is very slow, and aligners that soft clip the ends of reads such as STAR and HISAT2, or algorithms using pseudoalignments like Sailfish handle contaminant sequences at the ends properly.
+This makes trimming unnecessary, and since we have chosen `star` as our aligner we have also set `trim_reads: False`.

 Counting of reads is done using featureCounts and does not need to be specfied in the config file.
 Also, Sailfish, which is an extremely fast alignment-free method of quantitation, is run for all experiments.
 There is also an option for Cufflinks to be run if you wanted to look at isoform level expression differences using the Tuxedo suite of tools.
 The outputs generated are per-sample GTF files and an FPKM matrix.

 ### Creating a job script to run `bcbio`

 Upon creation of the config file, you will have noticed two directories were created.
-The `work` directory is created becasue that is where `bcbio` expects you to run the job.
+The `work` directory is created because that is where `bcbio` expects you to run the job.

 Let's move into this directory: